Obstructed Thickenings and Supermanifolds: Thickenings in Supergeometry

-\begin{REM} \emph{The definition of an abstract, super-geometric thickening given in Definition \ref{xomcomocoocoko} above is taken from \cite{EASTBRU} where the terminology `\emph{supersymmetric} thickening' is employed.
+\begin{REM} \emph{The definition of an abstract, super-geometric thickening given in Definition \ref{xomcomocoocoko} above is taken from \cite{EASTBRU} where the term `\emph{supersymmetric} thickening' is used.
 The word supersymmetry has some connotation in physics so we have opted here to use the term `super-geometric' rather than supersymmetric.
-However, we will later drop the prefix super-geometric where confusion is unlikely to arise.} \end{REM}
+However, we will later drop the prefix `super-geometric' where confusion is unlikely to arise.} \end{REM}